Now for a confession. This entire problem was caused by lax Alzheimer's caregiving on my part.

 And this is why I believe, regardless of circumstance, you should hold you head high.

-In my opinion, a very high station in life.
+In my opinion, you are operating at a very high station in life.